pedroschwaller/EmergingJets/Readme.md

 include/TimeShower.h
 xmldoc/HiddenValleyProcesses.xml
 ```
-Furthermore the are some changes to make the code work with Xcode 5.1
+Furthermore there are some changes to make the code work with Xcode 5.1

 ```
 include/Pythia8/Basics.h